vatpac-technology/sops/docs/terminal/amberleyoakey.md

     **OK ADC** owns the Class C airspace within 5 DME of the OK VOR from `SFC` to `A025`.

 ## Extending
-AMA is **expected** to extend to OKA and vice versa; callsigns remain the same.
+AMA may extend to OKA and vice versa; callsigns remain the same.
 See [Controller Skills](../controller-skills/extending.md) for details.

 ## Local Procedures
 ### YAMB